66. Increase your introvert/extrovert sensitivity with these myths and facts

 Reality: Extroverts can feel socially anxious and awkward too, they just deal with it differently (often by talking), which may make them appear more at ease.

-One other thing that struck me from the interviews: a couple of extroverts shared that when socializing with introverts, they often feel that the burden of making conversation falls on them … which means that the interaction may feel more effortful than socializing with fellow extroverts.
-Introverts shared that socializing with extroverts can be relaxing (they don’t have to say much!), but it can also be difficult to insert themselves into the conversation.
+One other thing that struck me from the interviews: a couple of extroverts shared that—when socializing with introverts—they often feel that the burden of making conversation falls on them.
+This makes the interaction feel more effortful than socializing with fellow extroverts.

 Connection Skill & Action Step: Increase your introvert/extrovert sensitivity